Christopher Fitzgerald (actor)

 Christopher Cantwell Fitzgerald (born November 26, 1972) is an American actor and singer.
-He is known for his role as Boq in the musical Wicked and his role of Igor in Young Frankenstein, for which he earned Outer Critics Circle Award, Drama Desk Award, and Tony Award nominations.
-He also starred as Ogie Anhorn in the Broadway production of Waitress, with songs composed by Sara Bareilles.
+He is known for his role as Boq in the musical Wicked, Igor in the musical Young Frankenstein, and Ogie Anhorn in the musical Waitress.
+He earned Outer Critics Circle Award, Drama Desk Award, and Tony Award nominations for his performances in Waitress and Young Frankenstein and won the Drama Desk Award and Outer Critics Circle Award for his performance in Waitress.

 Early life

 Fitzgerald was born in Bryn Mawr, Pennsylvania, the son of Victoria D. Field, who worked for the American Kennel Club, and James W. Fitzgerald, Jr., a real estate agent at Coldwell Banker.
 He grew up in South Portland, Maine and attended Waynflete School in Portland in 1991.
 He graduated with a Bachelor of Arts in Theater from Rollins College in Winter Park, Florida.
 He is a member of Alpha Tau Omega fraternity.
 He also gained a master's degree in Fine Arts from the American Conservatory Theater in San Francisco.

 He studied "techniques of clowning but also mime and storytelling, singing and comedy and everything.
 Juggling, balancing" at the Celebration Barn with Tony Montanaro in Maine.